 The Southbury Child

-But when his faith impels him to take a hard line with a bereaved parishioner, he finds himself dangerously isolated from public opinion.
-As his own family begins to fracture and his marriage falls apart, David must face a future that threatens to extinguish not only his position in the town, but everything he stands for.
+Sharp-witted, wilful and frequently drunk, David Highland has kept a grip on his parish through a combination of disordered charm and high-handed determination.
+But when his conscience forces him to take a hard line with a parishioner who wants Disney balloons at a family funeral, he finds himself dangerously isolated from public opinion.
+As his own family begins to fracture, David must face a future that threatens to extinguish not only his position in the town, but everything he stands for.

-Premium tickets available
+Premium tickets £95

 Wednesdays & Saturdays: 2.30pm

 Audio Described: Saturday 30 July 2022, 2.30pm